 You are preparing to write your best work ever!

-Which of the eleven strategies for crafting a sympathetic character do you like most?
+Which of the strategies for crafting a sympathetic character do you like most?
 Why?
 Tell us all about it in the comments!